Beloved Michigan Cop Took Vacation. COVID Made It His Last.

 Trooper Herman Brown of the Michigan State Police was sometimes actually thanked by people he arrested.

-“Most of the time,” his longtime fellow trooper, Sgt.
-Sharon McCarthy, attests.
+“Most of the time,” his longtime fellow trooper Sgt.
+Sharon McDonald attests.

 That included people who were being their wildest or worst selves when Brown arrived on the scene.